AbdullahYousaf-13/flutter-basic/README.md

 - Widgets always starts with the capital letter and new word also starts with capital the letter

-- Stateless Widget: the state of widget that cannot change over time, eg: state

-- Stateful Widget: the state of widget that can change over time, eg: data, counters

 - Put comma ( , ) after every value of every property and after scaffold aswell just in case we have more properties later on